meshavl

 • SenseCAP T1000-E

-DIY boards like Heltec V3, RAK WisBlock, and many custom builds almost always require manual flashing the first time.
+DIY boards almost always require flashing the first time.
+Common examples:

 • Connecting via USB